Purnima-Vishwakarma/CRUD-Based-Application/README.md

 #We create a crud based application
 # using database mongodb
-# we are using functionality creata,update,delete..
+# we are using functionality create,update,delete..
 # These are all functionality included.